 (1) Unless otherwise agreed, all prices are "ex works", including loading at the works/warehouse, but excluding transport and transport insurance.
 The latter shall be invoiced separately.
 Any customs duties, fees, taxes and other public charges shall be borne by the customer.

-(2) The statutory value added tax is not included in the prices of health complete; it will be shown separately in the invoice at the statutory rate on the day of invoicing.
+(2) Statutory value-added tax is not included in the prices of health complete; it will be shown separately on the invoice at the statutory rate on the day of invoicing.

 (3) Unless otherwise agreed, the prices for all delivered goods are the list prices valid at health complete on the day of the order.

-(5) Even after conclusion of a purchase contract, health complete is entitled to demand advance payment if it becomes aware of the risk of the customer's inability to perform.
+(5) Even after conclusion of a purchase contract, health complete shall be entitled to demand advance payment if it becomes aware of the risk of the customer's inability to perform.

 § 5 Rights of retention and set-off

-(1) The customer is only entitled to exercise a right of retention insofar as his counterclaim is based on the same contractual relationship.
+(1) The customer shall only be entitled to exercise a right of retention insofar as the customer‘s counterclaim is based on the same contractual relationship.

-(2) The customer is only entitled to offset if his counterclaims are legally established, undisputed or recognised by health complete.
+(2) The customer shall only be entitled to offset in cases where the customer‘s counterclaims are legally established, undisputed or recognised by health complete.

 § 6 Delivery Date, Scope of Delivery, Delay in Delivery

 (1) The delivery period shall be agreed individually or stated by health complete upon acceptance of the order.
-If all details of the order (including technical questions) are not clarified in time by the customer and if all advance services of the customer are not provided in time, the delivery periods shall be extended accordingly.
+Unless all details of the order (including technical questions) are clarified in time by the customer and unless all advance services of the customer are provided in time, the delivery periods shall be extended accordingly.
 Timely dispatch of the goods is sufficient to meet the deadline.

-(2) The customer shall be liable for the correctness of the documents to be supplied by him, in particular drawings.
+(2) The customer shall be liable for the correctness of the documents to be supplied by the customer, in particular drawings.

-(3) health complete is entitled to make partial deliveries, insofar as these are reasonable for the customer.
+(3) health complete shall be entitled to make partial deliveries, insofar as these are reasonable for the customer.

 (4) The customer must check and acknowledge the delivery note.
-Any objections/deviations must be reported to health complete immediately.
+Any objections/deviations must be reported to health complete without undue delay.
 Otherwise, the acknowledged delivery quantity shall be deemed accepted, unless a possible shortage was not recognisable to the customer.

 (6) We reserve the right to make changes to design and/or form during the delivery period which are attributable to technical improvements and/or legal requirements, provided that the delivery item or the agreed delivery is not significantly changed and the changes are reasonable for the customer.

-(7) If health complete is prevented from fulfilling its obligation by the occurrence of force majeure or other unforeseeable extraordinary events which it was unable to avert despite exercising reasonable care according to the circumstances of the individual case, in particular official interventions, operational disruptions, industrial disputes or delays in the delivery of essential raw and auxiliary materials, health complete will inform the customer of this immediately and at the same time inform the customer of the expected new delivery period.
+(7) If health complete is prevented from fulfilling its obligation by the occurrence of force majeure or other unforeseeable extraordinary events which it was unable to avert despite exercising reasonable care according to the circumstances of the individual case, in particular official interventions, operational disruptions, industrial disputes or delays in the delivery of essential raw and auxiliary materials, health complete will inform the customer thereof without undue delay and at the same time inform the customer of the expected new delivery period.
 If the service is also not available within the new delivery period, health complete shall be entitled to withdraw from the contract in whole or in part without the customer being entitled to compensation for damages.
-Any consideration already rendered by the customer will be refunded immediately by health complete.
+Any consideration already rendered by the customer will be refunded by health complete without undue delay.